zohayer-mehtab/attentive-subtab-fraud-detection/README.md

 ![Specialist encoder and reconstruction decoder detail](assets/specialist_encoder.png)

-**Figure 3.** Each of the four subset-specific encoders (d_s → 1024 → 512, ≈545K parameters each, ≈2.18M total) has independent weights — no sharing across subsets.
-Each is paired with a reconstruction decoder (512 → 1024 → d_s, ≈543K parameters each) used only during the 5-epoch SSL pretraining phase and discarded before fine-tuning, so the ≈2.18M decoder parameters never affect inference cost.
+**Figure 3.** Each of the four subset-specific encoders (d_s → 1024 → 512, ≈4.28M parameters each, ≈17.1M total) has independent weights — no sharing across subsets.
+Each is paired with a reconstruction decoder (512 → 1024 → d_s, ≈4.27M parameters each, ≈17.1M total) used only during the 5-epoch SSL pretraining phase and discarded before fine-tuning, so the decoder parameters never affect inference cost.

 ### 3. Multi-Head Self-Attention Fusion